TEPID-ADAPT: Adaptive variational method for simultaneous preparation of low-temperature Gibbs and low-lying eigenstates: TEPID-ADAPT

 Consider the diagonal state in the computational basis

 where $\left\{\ket{c_k}\right\}_{k=1}^m$ is a set of computational basis elements.
 We note that $\rho_0$ is approximately unitarily equivalent to the Gibbs state

-This unitary equivalence would be exact if $m=2^N$, where $N$ is the number of system qubits.
+This unitary equivalence would be exact if $m=2^{N_s}$, where $N_s$ is the number of system qubits.
 Inspired by this, we construct a parameterized reference state on the system register that is diagonal in the computational basis with $m$ non-zero eigenvalues:

-where the parameters $\{\mu_k\}_{k=1}^m$ satisfy $\sum_{k=1}^m\mu_k=1$.
+where the parameters $\{\mu_k\}_{k=1}^m$ are variationally optimized over our algorithm, subject to the constraint $\sum_{k=1}^m \mu_k=1$.
 With this parametrized $\rho_m$ as the reference state, TEPID-ADAPT aims to do two things: \begin{enumerate} \item Find the correct approximate unitary equivalence class of the target Gibbs state:

 \item Find a unitary operation on the system register that rotates the computational basis to the truncated eigenbasis of $H$:

 \end{enumerate}